hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

 ##### 3. torch.nn contains various NN layers (linear mappings of rows of a tensor) + (nonlinearities ) -> helps build a neural net computational graph without the hassle of manipulating tensors and parameters manually

 The third feature is a high-level neural networks library (torch.nn) that abstracts away all parameter handling in layers of neural networks to make it easy to define a NN in a few commands (e.g. torch.nn.conv).
 This package also comes with popular loss functions (e.g. torch.nn.MSEloss).
 We start with defining a model container, for example a model with a sequence of layers using (torch.nn.Sequential) and then list the layers that we desire in a sequence.
 The library handles every thing else; we can access the parameters (Variable()) using (model.parameters())

-We can also define custom layers by sub-classing (torch.nn.Module) and implementing a (forward()) function that accepts a (Variable()) as input and produces a (Variable()) as output.
-We can also do a dynamic network by defining a layer that morphs in time!

 ```python